 So yes, employing a data analyst company may seem like an unnecessary expense, but, the potential for future sales margins rocketing far outweighs the initial cost and outlay.

-A powerful tool within GA allows you to set goals and add monetary value to them.
-What’s the point in looking at pages of data if you are not able to improve sales margins from the data you’re viewing?
+A powerful tracking tool within Google Analytics allows you to set goals and add monetary value to them.
+What’s the point in looking at pages of data if you are not able to improve sales margins from the data that you’re viewing?
 Without assigning monetary goals then you will not be able to clearly see how much money you lose when a visitor leaves your site without completing a purchase.

-Following on from this, GA gives you the capacity to explore conversion paths.
+Following on from this, Analytics gives you the capacity to explore conversion paths.
 This means you can further understand the ins and outs of what led to a sale; how did the person land on your website – was it an organic search or through a marketing campaign?
 Did a pop-up entice a sale?
-Or at what page did they leave without a purchase?
+Or at what page did they leave without a purchase.

 Aside from some of these functions, GA allows you to import data from other sources e.g. from Facebook or other social media sites so you can see how the data fits in to ‘the bigger picture’.
 It can show you real time data i.e. who is on my website now and what are they getting up to?
 You can see which devices your customers are using.
 The list is (almost) endless and fully customisable.